GauravDhuri/missingskill-learning/javascript/introduction.md

 In today's world, web & mobile applications have dominated the tech industry.
 And when it comes to web applications, the three elements that form the backbone of web applications are :-

-* HTML - decides the structure of our page - headers, body , images, etc.
+* HTML -<span class="highlight"> decides the structure of our page - headers, body , images, etc</span>
-* CSS - controls how the page looks - font, background colors, etc
+* CSS - <span class="highlight">controls how the page looks - font, background colors, etc</span>
-* JavaScript - used to make the site dynamic - interactive forms, auto complete suggestions, etc.
+* JavaScript - <span class="highlight">used to make the site dynamic - interactive forms, auto complete suggestions, etc</span>

 <img src="../assests/HTML-CSS-JS.jpg" width="500">